tsheiner/teaching/modelbuilding/skills/good_fit_skills.md

 If the problem is essentially mechanical, you will need to use structural materials and precise production methods.
 Aesthetic problems need materials whose surfaces can be controlled and shaped.
 If you mix these up you will waste time and produce models that don’t answer the questions you were asking.

-*2. Cand I achieve the required level of detail?*
+*2. Can I achieve the required level of detail?*

 This applies to both functional and aesthetic models.
 Model making materials vary greatly in the level of detail they can support.
 Many materials come in different grades, depending on the desired level of finish.
 Understand the differences and choose correctly.